Follow us

 Three-fifths of a century—that’s how long it has been since the Walton brothers opened the first Walmart in Arkansas.
 Since then, it has grown from a cozy neighborhood store to a global marketplace serving customers in over two dozen countries.

-Walmart provides its customers with multiple shopping avenues with its diverse mix of neighborhood markets, supercenters, warehouse clubs, and eCommerce sites.
+Walmart provides its customers with multiple shopping avenues with its diverse mix of neighborhood markets, supercenters, warehouse clubs, and ecommerce sites.
 This allows shoppers to choose whichever shopping method suits their convenience and preferences.
 This is also a key factor in its continuous growth.

 If you’re an online seller, you can leverage Walmart’s increasing popularity to grow your business.
 With heightened competition online, you need more than an expanded listing in other marketplaces.
 You need a strategy that widens your reach and increases your visibility.
 One way to do this is through Walmart Advertising.